 Another clutch item to have is a nice Camelbak backpack that has a bladder so you can stay hydrated.
 When you’re hiking here it is crucial to stay hydrated especially in the hotter months.
 Bring MORE water than you think you may need JUST IN CASE!

-In the winter many of the accommodations prices reduce significantly due to being low season.
-Consider visiting this time of year for less crowds as well and a better chance to get permits to some of the most coveted hikes.
+In the winter many of the accommodation prices reduce significantly due to being low season.
+Consider visiting this time of year for less crowds as well and a better chance to get permits to some of the most coveted hikes and be sure to check out some of the cool places to stay near Kanab and unique places to stay near Zion National Park too.

 $ Travelodge by Wyndham